 Maghi Puja or Festival 2020/2077

-Maghi puja is a religious and cultural festival being celebrated as a new year by Tharu community and Sikh people every year.
+Maghi puja is a cultural festival being celebrated as a new year by Tharu community and Sikh people every year.
 On this puja devotees worship to the Sun God as a symbol of energy, power, divinity, wisdom and prosperity of the people.
 This festival is celebrated on the first day of Magh month every year as a new year by Tharu people in the Nepal.
 So, this festival is called Maghi Parva.
 Scientifically, this day signifies the beginning of longer day (end of winter and beginning of spring) which support people to work longer period for harvesting crops.

 It is also celebrated at Muktsar in the memory of the forty Sikh people who were ready to sacrifice life for the life of 10th Guru.
 So it is the annual festival of Sikh people.
 Sikhs make a pilgrimage to the site of this Sikh-Mugal war.

 Every year it is celebrated on the 1st day (2077-10-01 Thursday) of Magh month according to the Nepali Calendar and it falls on 14th January, Thursday, 2020.
 It is celebrated to worship Son God who leaves the Southern hemisphere and moves towards northern hemisphere from this day.
 Somehow, this day is the last day of getting cold day because temperature go on increasing and hot season starts.